miriamgreis/API-Tools-Playground/README.md

 Newman is the command-line runner from Postman and runs the tests in the generated Postman collection.

-### Execution
+### Execution for Validation

-Execute the command to run the contract tests in your terminal in the root folder of the repository:
+Execute the following command to generate the Postman collection including tests.
 ```
 npx @apideck/portman --local openapi.yaml --portmanConfigFile portman-test-config.json --output postmanCollection.json
 ```

 `openapi.yaml` is the name of the OpenAPI file, `portman-test-config.json` is the name of the configuration file for the tests, and `postmanCollection.json` is the name of the generated postman collection.
-Run the contract test in your terminal in the same folder by passing the name of the generated postman collection:
+Run the contract test by passing the name of the generated postman collection:
 ```
 npx newman run postmanCollection.json --verbose
 ```